 So rather than go full change, then a splash of high contrast will bring life to a room.
 The splashes of colour will draw the eye and liven things up well.

-As mentioned above the previous trend as all white, and nowhere was this more evident than the kitchen.
+As mentioned above the previous trend was all white, and nowhere was this more evident than in the kitchen.

 This is changing rapidly; you now want to makeover the kitchen, so it is not white at all.

-Pale shades are still on form, so there is a lot of pale greys and blues emerging along with high contrast worktops and handles.
+Pale shades are still in form, so there are a lot of pale greys and blues emerging along with high contrast worktops and handles.
 Natural wood paired with off-white is a great combination and makes the kitchen light and airy without having to resort to all white.

 Now is the time to make a change and freshen up your home, it is perfect for the new decade.